 The first concern in treating dysentery is to compensate for the sometimes life-threatening loss of fluid and electrolytes due to the extreme diarrhea.
 Warm vegetable broths will replace water and minerals and provide other nutrients.
 If the kidneys are not inflamed, include parsley.
 Its etheric oil apiol stimulates the kidneys, promoting the elimination of the toxins causing the disease.
-Garlic should also be part of the broth, since it helps kill parasites
+Garlic should also be part of the broth, since it helps kill parasites.

 In areas where the safety of the water supply is uncertain, drink only bottled water and avoid ice-cubes.
 Papaya skin and seeds contain a substance that destroys parasites and can be chewed as a preventive measure.
 When in the tropics, eat only fruit and vegetables that you can peel.
 Disinfect the skin of the fruit before you peel.

 Supplements should help the body rid itself of the bacteria or parasites involved.
 Garlic and grapefruit seed extract both have strong antiparasitic and antibacterial properties and can be taken over long time periods, if necessary.
 Garlic capsules (3 capsules three times daily) are a simple and odorless alternative to eating raw garlic.
 Grapefruit seed extract is also odorless and available in both tablet (3 capsules three times daily) and liquid form.

 Lactobacillus acidophilus (3 capsules or 1 tsp daily) and other types of healthy bacteria treat the infection naturally by re-establishing the intestinal flora.
 These are particularly helpful for treating amebic dysentery, as well as other bacterial forms of diarrhea.
 All of the above can be taken for prevention as well as for treatment.
 During the diarrhea, charcoal tablets help bind toxins and slow the diarrhea.